wrouesnel/p2cli/README.md

 The `SetOwner`, `SetGroup`, and `SetMode` special filters exist principally to support this mode.

+#### `tar` file output mode

+This should generally be used with `--directory-mode` as without a filename the tar file is unlikely to be useful.

+In this mode, the `--output-path` parameter specifies the base prefix of files within the emitted `tar` file, and the `--tar` parameter specifies the name of a tar file to output. `--tar -` can be used to pipe the TAR file to stdout.

 #### Delete substrings in output filenames when `--directory-mode` enabled

 You can use the optional flag `--directory-mode-filename-substr-del` to delete